fabiospampinato/vscode-todo-plus/README.md

 - **Time estimates**: you can estimate the time it will take to complete a todo by adding a tag to it that looks like this: `@est(3 hours)`, `@est(2h30m)` or `@2h30m`.
 Then you can use the `[est]` token in statistics
 - **Statistics**: statistics about your entire file and/or project-level statistics about your individual projects
 - **Embedded todos**: it's common to have `//TODO` or `//FIXME` comments in our code, this extension can find those as well
-- **Embedded todos view**: it displays your embedded todos in custom activity bar view
+- **Activity bar views**: you can view your todo file and your embedded todos from a custom activity bar section

 ## Install